 Turkey

 Plain turkey is perfectly safe and even nutritious for your dog.
-If you want to give your dog plain white turkey meat, go for it!
+If you want to give your canine plain white turkey meat, go for it!
 Be sure to remove any skin that may have spices or oils.
-You can even sprinkle some leftover turkey in your dog’s meals.
+You can even sprinkle some leftover turkey in your dog’s meals in the days following your big feast.
 If you are preparing an alternative meat or vegan version of turkey, be wary of the ingredient list.
-Many contain spices which are not suitable for canine consumption.
+Many contain spices or ingredients which are not suitable for canine consumption — often including onion and even garlic.

 Green beans

-Plain, cooked green beans provide nutrition for your pup.
+Plain, cooked green beans provide healthy nutrition for your pup.
 You can absolutely give your dog a few of these on their Thanksgiving plate.
 You should not, however, feed your dog green bean casserole.
 Aside from the fat content, casseroles often contain onions and garlic, which are toxic for dogs.
+If you sauteed your beans with shallots, garlic, or almonds, avoid sharing them with fido.
+Accordingly, it’s best to set a few aside before you begin preparing your side dish so your pup gets a few veggies on their plate too.

 Pumpkin

 Plainly cooked pumpkin is another tasty snack you can share with your pup.
 This gourd is full of fiber, which aids in digestion.
-However, do not feed your dog pumpkin soufflé or pumpkin pie, as these desserts contain spices and sugars, which are not good for dogs.
+Pumpkin also packs a nutritional punch full of iron and lots of vitamins.
+However, do not feed your dog pumpkin soufflé or pumpkin pie, as these desserts contain spices and sugars which are not good for dogs.
 In particular, nutmeg — which is typically found in both pumpkin and sweet potato desserts — is incredibly dangerous to your dog.

 Cranberries

-Plain cranberries are a nutritious snack for your pup.
-They are high in vitamin C, potassium, and fiber.
+Plain cranberries are a wonderful snack for your pup.
+They are high in vitamin C, potassium, and fiber, just to name a few benefits.
 Plus, most dogs just like the way they taste.
 That said, some are not fans of the bitter flavor and will undoubtedly let you know that upon their first bite.
+Be sure to avoid jellied cranberry sauce, which is high in sugar.

 Thanksgiving foods you shouldn’t share with your dog